iterative/dvc.org/content/docs/command-reference/data/status.md

   happen after cloning a DVC repository but before using `dvc pull` (or `dvc fetch`) to download the data; or after using `dvc gc`.

+- _Not in remote_ indicates that there are file hashes in `.dvc` or `dvc.lock` files, but the corresponding <abbr>remote</abbr> files are missing.
+This may happen after adding new files into dvc but before using `dvc push` to upload the data; or after using `dvc gc -c`; or if index for remote is out-of-date, in which case you should use `--remote-refresh` flag to refresh it.

 - _DVC committed changes_ are new, modified, or deleted tracked files or directories that have been [committed to DVC].
 These may be ready for committing to Git.